The Danish armed Forces extended support to Ukraine

 A Danish soldier teaches Ukrainian recruits basic weapons handling.
 Photo: Simon Elbeck / The Armed Forces

-After Russia's invasion of Ukraine on 24 February 2022, Denmark, in close cooperation with allies and partners, has taken on a great deal of responsibility for supporting Ukraine.
+Following Russia's invasion of Ukraine on February 24, 2022, Denmark, in close cooperation with allies and partners, has taken significant responsibility in supporting Ukraine.

-From May 2023, Danish instructors are participating in training Ukrainian tank crews on Leopard 1A5 tanks in Germany.
-During the summer and autumn of 2023, the soldiers have trained on the 80 refurbished tanks.
+In 2023, Danish instructors participated in training Ukrainian tank crews on Leopard 1A5 tanks in Germany.
+During the summer and autumn, the soldiers were trained on 80 refurbished tanks.

-In the summer of 2023, the Armed Forces began the training of more than 70 Ukrainian pilots, technical personnel and support personnel who, over a period of about eight months, will receive training in basic skills and prerequisites for flying, servicing and maintaining F-16 combat aircraft.
-Denmark, along with 10 other countries, have joined together in a coalition to ensure the training of the Ukrainian personnel.
+In the summer of 2023, the Danish Defense began training approximately 70 Ukrainian pilots, technical personnel, and support staff, who are receiving training in basic skills and the prerequisites for flying, servicing, and maintaining F-16 fighter jets.
+Together with 10 other countries, Denmark has joined a coalition to ensure the training of Ukrainian personnel.

-The training tasks are an important element in the western countries' support for Ukraine, and these are tasks that the Danish soldiers are trained to carry out.
-The armed Forces has many years of experience in cooperating with the Ukrainian armed forces through, among other things, the Peace and Stabilization Fund, where the armed Forces have provided support with, among other things, advice, education and training of Ukrainian soldiers.
+The training tasks are an important element in the Western countries' support for Ukraine, and they are tasks that Danish soldiers are well-suited to carry out.
+The Danish Defense has many years of experience in collaborating with the Ukrainian military, among other things through the Peace and Stabilization Fund, where the Danish Defense has provided support, including advisory services, education, and training of Ukrainian soldiers.

 Donations